krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 ### 3. &nbsp; Describing Subtree Intervals Based on Variables

 Based on the above division method, **we have obtained the index intervals of the root node, left subtree, and right subtree in `preorder` and `inorder`**.
-To describe these index intervals, we need to use several pointer variables.
+To describe these index intervals, we need to use several index variables.

 - Denote the index of the current tree's root node in `preorder` as $i$.
 - Denote the index of the current tree's root node in `inorder` as $m$.